Chapter 7: Protests, Claims, Disputes, and Appeals

 - All evaluation documents

-Corrective action.
-For a GAO protest, Day 30 (Day 20 under the express option) is a significant milestone because the government must file its agency report with GAO by this deadline.
-In addition, GAO has held that the government is not liable for a protestor’s legal fees and costs if the government takes corrective action in response to a protest within the first 30 days (20 days under the express option).
-Consequently, the timely review and assessment of the merits of a protest not only help get the acquisition back on track toward award, but also are key to avoiding the payment of potentially significant legal expenses.
+Corrective action before day 30 (day 20 under the express option).
+GAO has held that the government is not liable for a protestor’s legal fees and costs if the government takes corrective action in response to a protest within the first 30 days (20 days under the express option).
+Timely review and assessment of the merits of a protest, however, help the acquisition get back on schedule and avoid potentially significant legal expenses.

-Actions after Day 30 (Day 20 under the express option).
+Actions after day 30 (day 20 under the express option).
 A protester has 10 days to file a written response to the government’s agency report, usually in the form of a legal brief.
-GAO will issue its decision by Day 100 (Day 65 under the express option).
+GAO issues its decision by day 100 (day 65 under the express option).
 On occasion, to clarify the record or the issues involved, GAO requests a hearing and requires testimony from government officials.

-Contractor claims.
-Because of the high operational tempo usually associated with contingency contracting, responding to contractor claims and disputes can divert precious time from the mission at hand.
+CCO actions for contractor claims received.
+Because of the high operational tempo of contingency contracting, responding to contractor claims and disputes can divert precious time from the mission.
 The CCO should consider or accomplish the following:

 - Any suspected fraudulent claim or other misrepresentation of fact should be reported to the supporting legal office and the chief of the contracting office (COCO).

 Contingency contracting officer final decision.
 The CCO must consider the following points when making a final decision regarding a claim:

-- The CCO should use the specialized skills of the functional representatives (e.g., the COR) when addressing the facts and issues in dispute.
+- The CCO should use the specialized skills of the functional representatives (such as the COR) when addressing the facts and issues in dispute.

 - Final decisions for a claim of $100,000 or less must be issued within 60 days after receipt of the claim.